HealthSage-AI/healthsage-ai-llm/README.md

 This repository consists of the following modules:

-- note_to_fhir.evaluation - compare generated FHIR resources against ground truth/reference resource.
+- src.note_to_fhir.evaluation - compare generated FHIR resources against ground truth/reference resource.
-- note_to_fhir.inference - running inference on the model, either locally or in a containerized environment.
+- src.note_to_fhir.inference - running inference on the model, either locally or in a containerized environment.

 Usage examples for both can be found in the jupyter notebooks in the docs folder.